Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 This is powerful stuff.
 We use plain JavaScript to create our elements and leverage Signals to keep them up-to-date with the state.
 The outcome of the above example is pretty much the same as the [official Preact Signals example](https://preactjs.com/guide/v10/signals#introduction).
+Most of above code would be hidden by the framework underneath its templating language but it's roughly what happens internally (this is of course heavy simplified).

 ## Conclusion and Outlook

-With reactivity "solved", the core concern of JavaScript UI frameworks going forward will be declarative templating.
+With reactivity "solved", the core concern of JavaScript UI frameworks going forward will be declarative templating and developer experience.
 The main purpose "keeping the UI in sync with the state" **holds no longer true** for them.
-It will be more about ergonomics, developer experience, offering higher-level features (e.g. routing) and integration with the server.
+It will be more about ergonomics, offering higher-level features (e.g. routing) and integration with the server.
-Those aspects have already been the drivers for the so-called meta frameworks like Next.js, Remix, Nuxt and SvelteKit.
+Those aspects have already been the drivers for the so-called "meta-frameworks" like Next.js, Remix, Nuxt and SvelteKit.
 I predict that their underlying frameworks get less important over time.
 Choosing for example Svelte over Angular is mostly going to be based on preferences.
 Alternatively, you decide on a meta-framework, which has made the choice for you.